 The McGuires devote a portion of their schedule to teaching creative writing workshops.
 In these dynamic classes, young and seasoned writers receive practical instruction in the craft of writing songs, stories, sermons, and speeches.

 Dony and Reba also teach and minister to thousands weekly through their online church, The River.
 They broadcast the Good News of God's unconditional love to the world 24/7!
 Video messages are updated weekly and can be viewed anytime at www.StreamingTheRiver.com.

-They are proud parents to four children and one grandson: Dionne and her husband Scott Dismuke, Destiny Rambo McGuire, Israel Anthem McGuire, and grandson Dyson Dismuke.
+Dony and Reba are proud parents to two children, their spouses, and one grandson: Dionne and her husband Scott Dismuke, Destiny Rambo McGuire and her husband, Joel Khouri, Israel Anthem McGuire and his wife, Lauren, and grandson Dyson Dismuke.

 Dony and Reba share their story as guests on WSM's Nashville Today show.